BorisNaum/curve-dao-contracts/doc/README.md

 no boost if he/she has no voting power at that point already.

-Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the guage for the full year).
+Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the gauge for the full year).
 If that ever happens, the abandoned gauge gets less CRV.

 ## Weight voting for gauges